jkooy/Table_to_text_web/README.md

 to model the semantic relevance between the generated description and the table.

 # Installation
 We strongly recommended using GPUs to train the model.
-It takes about 36~48 hours to finish training on a GTX1080 GPU.
+It takes about 36 hours to finish training on a GTX1080Ti GPU.
+In this demo we use the pretrained model trained by us.
+You can also train it yourself following the setps below.

 ## Tensorflow
-Our code is based on Tensorflow 1.0.0.
+The code is based on Tensorflow 1.1.4.
 You can find the installation instructions [here](https://www.tensorflow.org/versions/r1.1/install/).
 ## Dependencies
 ```requirements.txt``` summarize the dependencies of our code.
 You can install these dependencies by:
 ```